ReaFstar/spark-sdk/docs/breez-sdk/src/guide/about_breez_sdk_spark.md

 ## **How does the Breez SDK - Spark work?**

-It’s a nodeless integration that offers an end-to-end solution for integrating self-custodial Lightning, utilizing Spark, with on-chain interoperability and third-party fiat on-ramps.
-Using the Breez SDK, you will be able to:
+It’s a nodeless integration that offers a self-custodial, end-to-end solution for integrating bitcoin, utilizing the Bitcoin-native Layer 2 Lightning & Spark, with on-chain interoperability.
+Using the Breez SDK, you’ll be able to:
 - **Send payments** via various protocols such as: Lightning address, LNURL-Pay, Bolt11, BTC address, Spark address, BTKN
 - **Receive payments** via various protocols such as: Lightning address, LNURL-Pay, Bolt11, BTC address, Spark address, BTKN